-The tax losses of AMD 860,662 thousand and AMD 892,071 thousand expire in 2023 and 2024 respectively.
+The tax losses of AMD 580,119 thousand and AMD 1,536,644 thousand expire in 2023 and 2024 respectively.
 The deductible temporary differences do not expire under current tax legislation.
-Deferred tax assets have not been recognised in respect of these items because it is not probable that future taxable profit will be available against which the Company can utilise the benefits therefrom.
+Deferred tax assets have been recognised in respect of these items as it is probable that future taxable profits will be available either due to increase in tariffs for sold water or due to decrease in payments to RA Government in the scope of Concession Agreement (note 23) against which the Company will utilise the benefits therefrom.